hhuynh15/hhuynh15.github.io/_posts/2022-11-05-lets-build-a-home-server-rack.md

 ## Virtual Machines

 To create virtual machines in VMware, you can use the vSphere client.
 It's a graphical user interface that allows you to manage virtualized environments.
-Here are the steps to create a virtual machine:
+Here's a more detailed guide on how to create a virtual machine:

 1. Open the vSphere client and log in to the vCenter Server.
+2. In the vSphere Client home page, right-click on a host or cluster and select "New Virtual Machine".
-2. Click on the "Create a new virtual machine" option in the Home screen.
+3. Choose "Create a new virtual machine" and click "Next".
-3. Select the type of virtual machine you want to create: Custom, Typical, or Instant Clone.
+4. Select a name for your VM and choose where to store it.
+Click "Next".
-4. Select the guest operating system you want to install on the virtual machine.
+5. Select the host or cluster where you want to run the VM and click "Next".
+6. Choose a datastore to store the VM files and click "Next".
+7. Select the VM compatibility and click "Next".
+Usually, you'll want to choose the latest version unless you have specific compatibility requirements.
+8. Choose the guest OS you'll be installing.
+This determines default settings for the VM.
+9. Configure the virtual hardware:
+   - CPU: Select the number of virtual CPUs.
-5. Allocate resources such as CPU, memory, and storage to the virtual machine.
+   - Memory: Allocate RAM to the VM.
-6. Configure the network adapter for the virtual machine and connect it to a virtual switch.
-7. Customize the virtual machine with additional hardware, such as a CD/DVD drive or additional network adapters.
-8. Review the configuration options and complete the creation process.
-(go more in depth about how to set up a vm with vsphere)
+   - Hard disk: Create a new virtual disk or use an existing one.
+   - Network: Connect the VM to a network.
+   - CD/DVD: Connect to an ISO image to install the OS.
+10. Review your settings and click "Finish" to create the VM.
+11. Once created, power on the VM and open its console.
+12. If you connected an OS installation ISO, the VM will boot from it and you can proceed with OS installation.

+Remember to install VMware Tools after OS installation for better performance and integration.

 ## Virtual Networking